 - Let the pen lettering dry before moving onto the designs.
 I messed up by sticking my hand in the pen and proceeded to spread it all over one of the eggs.
 That one did not make the photo shoot…

 Make Hand Lettered Easter Eggs

 Below is the written and printable tutorial.
 Let me start by saying that if you’ve never lettered a thing in your life, practice building letters on paper.
 Building letters just means you’re writing the outline and filling it in.
 You can see how to build letters for hand lettering in this video.

 For those of you making an Easter crafts playlist on YouTube, here is our FULL hand lettered Easter eggs video tutorial.

 Your shares are how Ruffles and Rain Boots grows and I am sincerely grateful.
-Please save this to Pinterest or share on Facebook.
+Please save this to an Easter pin board or share it with a crafty group on Facebook.